danielcbit/apcctrl/doc/manual/manual.rst

     Power failure.
 Running on UPS batteries.

-After a few more seconds (total around 15 seconds), plug the power cord back in and ensure that apcupsd is aware that the power has returned.
+After a few more seconds (total around 15 seconds), plug the power cord back in and ensure that apcctrl is aware that the power has returned.
 It should print:

 ::